chandra-zs/docker-nodejs-app/README.md

 1. Clone the project

-2. Build the docker image:
+2. Go to root folder of project & build the docker image:
 `$ sudo docker build . -t deepak661/nodejs-web-app`

 3. Run a container from the image: